 Be a Hong Kong Patriot, Part 3 – The Red Scout is a joke for the participating audience.
 More than a decade ago, in the Part 1 – Love Takes the Victoria Peak of the series, The artist prepared a dildo attached with the Chinese national flag that waved according to the current Hong Kong Hang Seng Stock Index.
 In the Part 2 – The Fuzzy Wanker associated the Internet traffic of the listed companies from the local stock market with the tangible flow of small metal particles.
 The Part 3 of the series – The Red Scout will judge a member of the audience, based on a portrait photograph to tell if he/she is patriotic or not.

 Information about artificial intelligence (AI) and face recognition has ever growing popularity, especially that related to the surveillance applications in China.
 Academic journals also cover articles on the use of AI and face recognition to predict the political stance and voting preference.

-Deep neural networks are more accurate than humans at detecting sexual orientation from facial images. by Michal Kosinski, Yilun Wang, Journal of Personality and Social Psychology.
-February 2018, Vol. 114, Issue 2, Pages 246-257.
+Deep neural networks are more accurate than humans at detecting sexual orientation from facial images.
+Michal W. Kosinski, Yilun Wang, Journal of Personality and Social Psychology, February 2018, Vol. 114, Issue 2, Pages 246-257.

 In the project, a custom software was developed to classify human face and determine if the owner is patriotic or not by training an artificial neural network with hundreds of known faces of Hong Kong government officials, councilors, and political celebrities.
 Nevertheless there are two known issues: